Integrability and Identification in Multinomial Choice Models: Set-up and Key Results

-The previous section raises the question of whether utility maximization in a setting of multinomial choice that allows for (individually heterogeneous) income effects impose any restriction on choice-probabilities.
-In other words, is there a counterpart of Slutsky symmetry under income effects?
-In this section, we state that counterpart, and show that this analog, plus a set of shape-restrictions on choice-probabilities are together sufficient for rationalizability.
+The key question of this paper is whether utility maximization in the above setting of multinomial choice that allows for income effects (corresponding to $U\left( j,\cdot \right) $ being nonlinear) impose any restriction on choice-probabilities.
+To answer this question, we first introduce a condition that we call `Slutsky invariance'.

-\textbf{Counterpart of Slutsky Symmetry}: Let there be $J+1$ exclusive and indivisible alternatives, indexed by $j=0,1,....,J$.
-A consumer can choose one among these $J+1$ alternatives, plus a quantity $z$ of a continuous numeraire that they can buy after paying for the indivisible good, subject to the budget constraint $z\leq y-p_{j}$, where $y$ is the consumer's income, and $p_{j}$ is the price of alternative $j$ faced by the consumer.
-We assume preferences are non-satiated in the numeraire, and denote the amount of numeraire consumed upon having bought alternative $j$ by $ a_{j}=y-p_{j}$, with $a_{0}=y$ corresponding to choosing the outside option $ 0$.
-Denote the (structural) probability of choosing alternative $j\in \left\{ 0,...,J\right\} $ at $\mathbf{a\equiv }\left( a_{0},..,a_{J}\right) $ by $q_{j}\left( \mathbf{a}\right) $.
-In words, if we randomly sample individuals from the population, and offer the vector $\mathbf{a}$ to each sampled individual, then a fraction $q_{j}\left( \mathbf{a}\right) $ will choose alternative $j$, in expectation.
-Then our counterpart of Slutsky symmetry is:

 \begin{quote} (A): For any $\mathbf{a}$, and any pair of alternatives $k\neq l$, the ratio $\frac{\partial }{\partial a_{k}}q_{l}\left( \mathbf{a}\right) /\frac{ \partial }{\partial a_{l}}q_{k}\left( \mathbf{a}\right) $ depends only on $ a_{k}$ and $a_{l}$. \end{quote}